p3l6/Timberline/contact.md

 # Contact Us

 At Timberline Nursery, you are the most important part of our business.
 We would be happy to hear from you by whatever means you are the most comfortable with.
-Our normal business hours are Monday through Friday, 8am to 5pm.
-(But you know how that goes...)
+Business hours are Monday through Friday, 7:30 a.m. to 4 p.m.

 ## Email
 becky@timberlinenursery.com

 ## Telephone
+(229) 221-4888 (cell)
 (229) 226-8893

-## Fax
-(229) 225-9727

 ## Address
 2625 Hamp Rogers Road